-Editor's note: How DNN/S_NSSAI specific configuration and subscription data can be accommodated for PDU Sessions that have multiple DNNs/SNSSAIs is FFS. e.g. how to address inconsistencies, conflicts and overlaps between the respective subscription data.

-NOTE: Configuration shall ensure that a SMF / UPF can support all DNNs/S-NSSAIs of the group of groups.
+NOTE: Configuration shall ensure that a SMF / UPF(s) can support all DNNs/S-NSSAIs of the groups.

 2. The SMF checks subscription of the UE1 with the UDM and retrieves group information for Group1 and Group2 from UDM.

-2a.
-The SMF associates with PCF and retrieves QoS information like QoS1 for Group1 and QoS2 for Group2.
+3. The SMF associates with PCF and retrieves QoS information like QoS1 for Group1 and QoS2 for Group2.